Treatment

 300

-The components in LET are this; therefore, LET cannot be applied to these parts of one's body.
+The ED medical directive LET involves the use of a topical anesthetic prior to suturing.
+These are the medications that are included in LET; therefore, LET cannot be applied to these parts of one's body.

 What are lidocaine, epinephrine and tetracaine?
 What are digits?